 Be aware that the PP39, as a result of firmware bugs and the lack of error checking for some commands in remote mode, will take around 20 seconds at 9600 baud to complete the initial connection phase while the memory size and module type are determined.

-There are probably many other issues purely because of the different possible combinations of programmer/module/firmware revision
+There may be other issues purely because of the different possible combinations of programmer/module/firmware revision

 There is a serious problem when using StagCom1 with the PP38 or the PP39 with the 39M100 or 39M200 module which may cause device damage or failure to program reliably.
 This is caused primarily by the PP38 and PP39/39M100/39M200 responding to the "Set Device" command incorrectly if the device code is not supported, either because the xxxxxx.DAT file is newer than the module firmware or there is a typing error in the file.
 StagCom1 assumes that if the response is "accepted" the programmer has set the current device to that requested and it displays this device type on the screen.
 Unfortunately, the programmer has left the current device unchanged and, if the previous device had the same pinout as the selected device, it may use incorrect programming parameters for the devices in the sockets.
 StagView, when used with the PP38 or PP39/39M100/39M200, always verifies that the device type has actually been changed.